Marwan-777/Simple-MySQL-DBMS-Simulation-with-bash-shell-scripting/README.md

 Upon running the main.sh script, the user is prompted to select from a list of actions:

 Create a new database user

 Delete an existing database user

 Create a new database

 Delete an existing database

 Create a new table inside a database

 Insert a new row in a table

 Select data from a table

-Each action is only accessible by users listed in the DB_admins.db file.
+Some actions are only accessible by users listed in the DB_admins.db file.

 ## Create Database User
 This action creates a new database user that is added to the DB_admins.db file.
 The user running the script must either be the default "oracle" user or an admin user.